Product Philosophy

 AI Products.

 These are not best practices borrowed from a framework.
-They come from building AI systems in production for regulated industries, running evals, watching systems fail in interesting ways, and rebuilding with better constraints the second time.
+They come from shipping AI in regulated financial environments, watching systems fail in production, running evals, and rebuilding with better constraints.
+The through-line: the real product is not the model.
+The real product is the decision system around it.

 01